 Personally, when it comes to monetization, I much prefer to create my own digital products.

 I also offer my own services because as I said, I’m focused on building a business from my website.

-For a business website or a personal blog, you should be focused on building your brand, creating amazing content, a range of useful products and offering services to your target audience.
+For a business website or a personal brand blog, you should be focused on business growth, creating amazing content, creating and promoting a range of useful products and offering services to your target audience.

 Building your email list

 The other thing you should be focused on doing is building your email list.

 Converting visitors into subscribers should be a top priority, because they’re the ones who are going to be your customers later down the line, over and over again in many cases.

 Those many visitors you lost, or could potentially lose, through a quick AdSense click?
 They’re never going to come back.